Travel Guide and Itinerary A week-end in Lisbon

 Pena Palace

-When you come back down to Sintra, after a leisurely lunch in one of the many restaurants, you can visit The Palacio Nacional de Sintra, which is the only palace to be located in the actual town and it was built as a summer residence for the Portugese royal family.
+You can also visit The Palacio Nacional de Sintra, which is the only palace to be located in the actual town and it was built as a summer residence for the Portugese royal family.

 Cascais

-• Spending time in the Bairro Alto district, which transforms from a quiet Lisbon neighbourhood in the day to a lively meeting place at sunset
+• Exploring the Bairro Alto district, which transforms from a quiet Lisbon neighbourhood in the day to a lively meeting place at sunset

 The public transport system includes trains, buses, trams and the metro, as well as the funicular.
 Walking around the individual neighbourhoods is easy but you may want to use public transport to get out to Belém, for example, or to get up to the Castelo de São Jorge.